 Investment Opportunity

-AMSADD will entertain any and all proposals from Venture Capitalists.
-Our only requirements are that the investor(s) be far sighted and visionary.
+AMSADD will entertain any and all proposals from potential partners.
+Our only requirements are that the investors be far sighted and visionary.

 Contact: